Fighting for a U.S. federal budget that prioritizes peace, economic security and shared prosperity

 Mandatory spending makes up roughly two-thirds of the total federal budget in most years, and more in some years.

 In 2020, most pandemic relief fell under mandatory spending programs.
 This led to mandatory spending of $5.2 trillion, much higher than in previous years.
 The ability to quickly ramp up spending enabled the government to help people who lost jobs, those who got sick, and many others.

-This chart shows where the projected $2.4 trillion in mandatory spending will go in fiscal year 2014.
+This chart shows where $5.2 trillion in mandatory spending went in 2020.

 Finally, putting together discretionary spending, mandatory spending, and interest on the debt, you can see how the total federal budget is divided into different categories of spending.
-This pie chart shows how President Obama proposes dividing up the whole federal budget in fiscal 2014.
-Income security programs like Social Security and unemployment insurance together comprise the largest slice, followed by Medicare & Health, and Military.
+This pie chart shows the breakdown of $7 trillion in combined discretionary, mandatory, and interest spending budgeted by Congress in fiscal year 2020.
+This year looks different from previous years, thanks to spending on the COVID-19 response.

 When the federal government spends money on mandatory and discretionary programs, the U.S. Treasury writes a check to pay the program costs.
 But there is another type of federal spending that operates a little differently.
 Lawmakers have written hundreds of tax breaks into the federal tax code - for instance, special low tax rates on capital gains (certain kinds of investments), a deduction for home mortgage interest, and many others.